History/Mission/Guiding Principles

 Guiding Principles

-Our guiding principles are how we intend to do what we do… we achieve our vision and each of our vision elements by striving to live these principles:- We ensure that our community members are in a safe, happy, healthy environment; whether at home, at WMFC, at school or in the community.
+Our guiding principles are how we intend to do what we do… we achieve our vision and each of our vision elements by striving to live these principles:

 With quality as the goal we use the WMFC Vision Elements as the lens through which we look for direction to live by our guiding principles every day.